96boards/website/README.md

 ## Building the static site

+    We are working towards creating a Dockerfile for building our static sites.
+In the mean time you can still clone the site and install bundler/jekyll gems and ruby to build the site locally.

 In order to build the 96Boards.org static site make sure you have Ruby and the bundler/jekyll gems installed.
 For instructions on how to setup an environment to build Jekyll sites see the official Jekyll documentation [here](https://jekyllrb.com/docs/installation/).

 Once you have above installed you can simply clone this repo and the [96Boards Documentation Repo](https://github.com/96boards/documentation).
 You will then need to modify the [build.sh](https://github.com/96boards/website/blob/master/build.sh) file to pull the documentation into your website repo before building the static site.
 Amend the top two lines of the build.sh file so that the correct paths are used.
 Then run the script to move the documentation files over to the _documentation collection in the website repo.